-I guess I see their work as curated fragments, fragments that bear a somewhat bitter or distressful relationship to reality, but –for over that– a tainted pulse, an acknowledgment of photography as a medium.
-Also, as an unreliable capture, and a contextless product of time.
+Sand / Eat Sand is mounted as a succession of curated fragments, fragments that bear a somewhat bitter or distressful relationship to reality; but –for over that– a tainted pulse, an acknowledgement of the medium as matter.
+Also, as an unreliable capture, and a contextless product of time and space.
 Sand / Eat Sand is a 16mm experimental film.
-A restless attempt to find this pulse, to craft a flawed but curated narrative.
+A restless attempt to find this pulse, to disclose a strayed awry narrative.
 The film aims to master a partial control of the outcome imagery while forcing the camera’s malfunctioning.

 Video (1920*1080, Frame-by-frame 2K resolution capture system, 2020, 16mm film shot in Kodak 7222/Positive masked double exposure using contact printing, ‘Sand / Eat Sand’.